VirtoCommerce/vc-docs/platform/user-guide/docs/cloud-onboarding/catalog-creation.md

 ## Add prices

-First, you need to create a pricelist:
+First, you need to create a price list:

 1. Go to **Pricing** --> **Price lists**.
 1. In the next blade, click **Add** in the toolbar.